ShouNLAK/Check-Online-IPTV/README.md

 <!-- Replace the placeholder below with your GIF -->
 <p align="center">
   <img src="demo.gif" alt="Live Demo of IPTV Channel Scanner" width="700"/>

+  > *Reminder:* If the GIF not loaded, please watch it via Demo.gif
 </p>

 ---